SeanMcP/seanmcp.com/src/articles/site-improvements-in-2023.md

   An unordered list of things that I would like to change about this site in 2023.
 tags:
+  - Articles
   - Astro
   - Mastodon
   - Meta
 date: 2023-02-06T20:06-0400
 ---